Common prosperity: During the reform and opening up

 Our Party's leading of the peasants along the path of socialism is about ‘making all rural people achieve common prosperity.’
 Allowing some peasants to get rich first is a practical policy to achieve common prosperity.

 Another People's Daily article in December 1979 titled Common Prosperity Does Not Mean Equal Wealth (共同富裕不是平均富裕) went further, saying that "[s]ocialism is not egalitarianism, and common prosperity does not mean equal wealth".
 These redefinitions allowed China to justify the reform and opening up, moving away from planned economy to a market-oriented economy.
-While this allowed Chinese economy to grow rapidly, it also led to China becoming one of the most unequal countries on earth, with a Gini coefficient of 0.47 as of 2020.
+While this allowed Chinese economy to grow rapidly, it also led to China becoming one of the most unequal countries on earth.
+Chinese scholar Li Shi, dean of the Institute for Common Prosperity and Development at Zhejiang University, stated in 2026 that the Gini coefficient rose from 0.45 in 1995 to above 0.7 in 2023.

 Under Bo Xilai

 In 2011, Bo Xilai, the CCP committee secretary of Chongqing, undertook a campaign to promote common prosperity in the municipality as part of his broader "Chongqing model".
 During a speech to the Chongqing Municipal CCP Committee on 25 July 2011, he said:

 We regard the improvement of people's livelihood as both the purpose of development and the driving force for development.
 Taking the road of "people's livelihood" and chanting the “common prosperity” mantra, we have taken the initial steps to promote "common prosperity."
 Today some people regard common prosperity only as the starting point and destination of development, which I think is not enough.
 "Common prosperity" is not only an ideal, but also a driving force; it is not only the "starting point" and the "destination," but also runs through the whole process of development.